narkens/smugglarn/README.md

--x <proxy>      : proxy to use in curl syntax (buggy) -X <req_method> : request method (currently only GET and POST) -b <body>       : body to POST if post is used as method
+-x <proxy>      : proxy to use in curl syntax (buggy) -X <req_method> : request method (currently only GET and POST) -b <body>       : body to POST if post is used as method -a              : basic analysis comparing response code and length (not only 200:s) -v              : version information
+-h              : print somewhat of a help
 ```